 However, if food grown in Portable Farms® is SOLD (even at a reduced price) to pay the necessary operating expenses for the Portable Farm, the operation has a chance for long-term survival in that community.

-The allure of finding a way to provide food for those who need it most is an amazingly powerful desire for many to play a part to help keep society healthy and growing.
-However, the built-in problem is finding a way to accomplish this feat as a sustainable business model.
+There is a need and an allure of finding a way to provide fresh healthy food in our troubled world. is a necessity.
+However, the built-in problem is finding a way to accomplish this feat and create it as a sustainable business model.

 The question we ask those who call us regarding the use of Portable Farms® Aquaponics Systems in areas of charitable giving is, “How can you feed the ‘needy’ and make enough profit by selling food so the system pays for itself and has the funds to continue to operate over time?”

 The answer to the question of feeding the hungry is vital to know because like any successful business or enterprise, there are ongoing costs that must be paid or even the best-intentions will eventually fail.

 No foundation,grant, government agency, corporate sp on sponsorship or individual contribution can continue to fund an operation forever and ever and ever.
 At some point, their priorities change or they are no longer able to ‘give’ and that funding ends.

 A different approach would be to have the installation operated by paid workers and using some of the food that is grown (fish and vegetables) be given to local food banks or other charity-distribution organizations (soup kitchens, shelters, etc.), and selling the rest to local food markets in the area, or you can sell the rest of the food at greatly reduced (lower) prices to make sure the installation at least breaks even and can continue to operate.